porco-rosso-j/Intro/README.md

 #### 2023

-- [AnonAA](https://devfolio.co/projects/anonaa-f675) at ETHPrague: ERC4337-based social recovery wallet with a couple of privacy-preserving features.
-Got the prizes from Ethereum Foundation and Scroll.
+- [AnonAA](https://devfolio.co/projects/anonaa-f675) at ETHPrague: ERC4337-based social recovery wallet that implements private guardians and other privacy-preserving features.
+Got prizes from Ethereum Foundation (ERC4337) and Scroll.

 - [HyperBOB](https://ethglobal.com/showcase/hyperbob-fz6rz) at ETHGlobal Tokyo: Cross-chain private transfer feature for AA wallet.
 Won the sponsor prizes from zkBOB, Hyperlane and Polygon.